0xd3x73r/Dex_BLE/README.md

 Dex BLE a offensive security HID injection tool built on the ESP32 platform.
 It emulates a Bluetooth keyboard to silently inject keystrokes into a paired device.

-Dex BLE turns a $6 microcontroller into a wireless HID injection tool for RedTeamers or professional ethical hackers.
+Dex BLE turns a ₹500 - ₹999 microcontroller into a wireless HID injection tool for RedTeamers or professional ethical hackers.

 No USB dongle to plug in.
 No app to install.
 No cable in sight.

+> ⚠️ Disclaimer: This project is for educational and authorized testing purposes only.
+Unauthorized use may violate laws.
+Use responsibly.

 ---